meet08062000/meetshah-blog/content/posts/the-ego-of-the-humble.md

 tags: ["ego","humility","psychology"]
 categories: ["Understand yourself"]
 ---
 >The proud man can learn humility... but he will be proud of it.
->- G.K.
+>-G.K.
 Chesterton

 Being humble is almost always hailed as a great virtue.
 Almost all religions, philosophers, thought leaders, successful people promote humility, and rightly so.
 But I want to take a different perspective today.
 The question I want to ask is, by being humble, are we really being humble?
 Or is it just a camouflage for our ego?
 This might sound ridiculous, but hear me out and I might be able to change the way you look at humility.